paxfeline/hearsay/README.md

 - slots

-  You can include slots in your HTML file, either named or unnamed.
-Hear-Say components have a `slot` function that can be used to quickly set the content of these slots.
+  You can include slots in your HTML file, either named or unnamed. hearsay components have a `slot` function that can be used to quickly set the content of these slots.

   Parameters: